 - Your credit risk

-If we assume that you can qualify for an FHA mortgage with just 3.5% down payment, and that you have no other debt or car payments, the highest value of house you can buy is in likely in the $105,000 range.
-Some lenders might be willing to qualify you for a home costing up to $120k, but they will charge you significantly higher interest rates.
+If we assume that you can qualify for an FHA mortgage with just 3.5% down payment, and that you have no other debt or car payments, the highest value of house you can buy is in likely in the $84,000 to $105,000 range.
+This corresponds to a maximum monthly mortgage of anywhere from $500 to $700 per month, plus $200 of housing expenses like insurance, utilities, etc.

-The easiest way to afford your own home with $30k of annual income is to get someone, like a family member, to help you put together a nice big down payment on the house.
-If you’re able to pull together anywhere from $25,000 to $50,000 for a down payment, your options do increase significantly.
+Once these are tackled, it then helps to put together a nice big down payment on the house.
+If you’re able to pull together anywhere from $10,000 to $25,000 for a down payment, your options do increase significantly.

 If you or your spouse is a veteran or an active military service member, you can actually do 0% down with a VA loan.
 This might make the calculation a little bit easier for you.

-If you do find yourself to be too stretched, it might perhaps be easier to save some more money and consider renting until you have the cash saved up.
+Finally, if you do find yourself to be too stretched, it might perhaps be easier to save some more money and consider renting until you have the cash saved up.
 Alternatively if you have the option, a great idea would be live with parents or siblings and save even your rent payments!
 It might take some getting used to from all parties involved, but it’s probably the fastest way to save up for a down payment.

 How much will a monthly mortgage cost on a salary of $30k?